 With the right tools and resources, care providers are well positioned to make a positive impact in the lives of their patients.
-Among people who die by suicide, approximately 77 percent see a primary care provider within their last year of life and 58 percent within their last month of life, according to research published in the American Journal of Psychiatry.
+Among people who die by suicide, approximately 80% see a primary care provider within their last year of life.
 Because the elderly high-risk group frequently comes in contact with clinical environments during this sensitive window of time, providers are uniquely positioned to curb rates of suicide among the elderly and limit self-inflicted deaths.

 One of the most powerful tools available to physicians, case workers and other clinical staff is the act of listening and observing.
 Patients with depression and suicidal tendencies often leave clues during the weeks and months before ending their life.

 In addition to picking up on verbal clues, the following behaviors can be indicators of possible suicidal tendencies:

 Strategies you can implement